Nucleus .Net Core CMS

 Headings

-In a Settings view, the contents of any header element with the class nucleus-modal-caption are copied to the header of the modal dialog which is displayed to contain your settings view, and is then removed from the document.
+In a Settings view, the contents of any header element with the class nucleus-modal-caption are automatically copied to the header of the modal dialog which is displayed to contain your settings view, and is then removed from the document.

 <h1 class="nucleus-modal-caption">Documents Settings</h1>